 One of the potential drawbacks of becoming an egg donor is the psychological effects that it may have.
 While most women report feeling positive about their decision to donate eggs, some women may experience negative psychological effects, such as anxiety, guilt, or regret.

-It’s important to consider the realities of donation before you make the decision to become an egg donor.
+It’s important to consider the realities of donation before you decide to become an egg donor.
 Proper education and counseling about the potential short-term and long-term implications are crucial to an informed and empowered experience.

 Our team as well as the licensed attorney and mental health counselors our donors work with are all here to make certain that donors are fully aware of all donation implications.